languagetool-org/languagetool/trunk/JLanguageTool/README.txt

 Usage:
  -To integrate LanguageTool into OpenOffice.org, you can use two methods:

  1. Double-click LanguageTool-###VERSION###.oxt.
 If you
   have OpenOffice.org 3.0.1 integrated into the environment, the extension should start installing.
 Follow the on-screen instructions.

- 2. If the above method doesn't work, call Tools -> Extension Manager -> Add... in OpenOffice.org and browse for the LanguageTool-###VERSION###.oxt file.
+ 2. If the above method doesn't work, call Tools > Extension Manager > Add... in OpenOffice.org and browse for the LanguageTool-###VERSION###.oxt file.

   Close and restart OpenOffice.org Writer.
 Remember to close the OpenOffice.org QuickStarter as well if you use it.
-Type text with an error, e.g. "This is an test."
-(Make sure the text language is set to English.)
+Type text with an error, e.g. "This is an test." - make sure the text language is set to English for this example.
   You should see a blue underline under the word "an".
-Opening the context menu with the right mouse button offers you a description of the error and, if possible, a correction.
+Opening the context menu with the right mouse button offers you a description of the error and, if available, a correction.

   Note that there will also be a new menu item "LanguageTool" under the "Tools" menu which you might need to use if